 In Europe, colon cancer is the second most frequently diagnosed cancer in both sexes.
-The most common symptoms range from change in bowel habits (alternating periods of constipation and diarrhea) and secondary fatigue to iron-loss anemia and obstructive symptoms in serious cases.
+The most common symptoms range from change in bowel movements (alternating periods of constipation and diarrhea) secondary fatigue to iron-loss anemia and obstructive symptoms in serious cases.

 Who is most at risk

-- Men and women aged 50 or over (who are recommended a screening for the detection of hidden blood in the stool, and, if positive, also a colonoscopy);
+- Men and women aged 50 and over (a screening is recommended for the detection of hidden blood in the stool, and a colonoscopy if positive);

-- Subjects with family histories of colon cancer or colon polyps;
+- People with family history of colon cancer or colon polyps;

-- Subjects with personal histories of inflammatory bowel disease (e.g. ulcerative colitis and Crohn’s disease);
+- People with a history of inflammatory bowel disease (e.g. ulcerative colitis and Crohn’s disease);

 - Overweight or obese subjects;

-- Subjects who drink large amounts of alcohol, especially men;
+- People who drink large amounts of alcohol, especially men;

-- Subjects who eat a large amount of red meat and especially processed meat (sausages, bacon, hot dogs, salami or other cured meats);
+- People who eat a large amount of red meat and especially processed meat (sausages, bacon, hot dogs, salami or other cured meats);

-- This proves that a healthy lifestyle in accordance with the rules of the World Research Fund can help prevent colon cancer.
+- A healthy lifestyle in accordance with the rules of the World Research Fund can help prevent colon cancer.

 How to reduce the risk

-It is possible to adopt a correct primary prevention strategy.
-The purpose of primary prevention is to reduce the incidence of cancer by keeping risk factors under control so that to the probability of a cancer onset decreases.
+A correct primary prevention strategy is necessary.
+The purpose of primary prevention is to reduce the incidence of cancer by keeping risk factors under control so that the probability of a cancer onset decreases.

-Some of the primary prevention strategies can be targeted to the whole population (e.g. those related to proper nutrition or physical activity), while others to particular categories of people considered “high risk” (e.g. those with an especially high genetic risk or smokers).
+Some of the primary prevention strategies can be targeted to the whole population for example proper nutrition or physical activity.
+Other primary prevention strategies can be aimed at people considered “high risk” for example, people with a high-risk genetic factor or smokers.

 Here are some rules for the primary prevention of colon cancer that can be adopted by the whole population: